DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

 author_github_username: KHUSHI-jai-n
 ---

-# Tips to know if you are a coder(or want to become one)
+# Start as a coder

 **TL;DR**